romanjoffee/sagecreator/README.rst

 ---------

+| Provision the cluster.
-Provision cluster.
-Provision step can take up to 20 minutes depending on network connection, cluster size, and instance type.
+| Provision step can take up to 20 minutes depending on network connection, cluster size, and instance type.

 .. code-block:: text